16-year-old girl dies after intentional Raleigh apartment fire

-RALEIGH, NC (WTVD) --A 16-year-old girl is dead after police said someone intentionally set a Raleigh apartment on fire.
+RALEIGH, NC (WTVD) --A teenage girl who was critically injured in a Raleigh apartment fire last week has died and authorities are now saying the fire was intentionally set.

-The incident happened Thursday at an apartment complex off Lynn Road on Riveroak Turn.
+The fire broke out Thursday at an apartment complex off Lynn Road on Riveroak Turn.

 Stay on top of breaking news stories with the ABC11 News App